Course Summary

 It is recommended that students should try to allow for 5-6 hours per week per 5-credit module to their studies.

-Compulsory workshops occur twice per semester and are delivered on-campus at ATU Sligo or other suitable locations by subject matter experts, and will include supervised site visits of road schemes for the demonstration and participation on a group basis of current road safety audit and engineering procedures, collision investigation and analysis and procedural reporting techniques.
+Compulsory workshops occur once per programme and are delivered on-campus at ATU Sligo or other suitable locations by subject matter experts in Ireland, and will include supervised site visits of road schemes for the demonstration and participation on a group basis of current road safety audit and engineering procedures, collision investigation and analysis and procedural reporting techniques.